 Spheron GPU Catalog

-48GB GDDR6 ECC Ada Lovelace data center GPU, tuned for inference, video, and visual AI.
+48GB GDDR6 ECC Ada Lovelace data center GPU with FP8 Tensor Cores.
+L40S GPU rentals tuned for inference, video, and visual AI.

 At a glance

-You can rent an NVIDIA L40S on Spheron starting at $0.72/hr per GPU per hour on dedicated (99.99% SLA, non-interruptible), with spot pricing cheaper still.
+You can rent an NVIDIA L40S on Spheron starting at $0.67/hr per GPU per hour, the lowest live marketplace rate.
 Per-minute billing, no long-term contracts, and instances deploy in under 2 minutes across data center partners in multiple regions.
 Each card ships with 48GB of GDDR6 ECC memory, 4th generation Tensor Cores with FP8 support, 3rd generation RT Cores, and hardware AV1 encode.
 The L40S is purpose-built for production inference of 7B-30B LLMs, Stable Diffusion and SDXL serving, video transcoding pipelines, and mixed AI + graphics workloads where you need data center reliability without H100 pricing.

 GPU ArchitectureNVIDIA Ada Lovelace